jamescallumyoung/nextjs-template/README.md

 > A template for React projects using NextJS and TypeScript.

 ## What it does
 This template provides `NextJS` and `TypeScript` support for `React` projects.
-The `React Suite` component library is provided out-of-the-box, but it can easily be replaced or supplemented.
-Styling using `CSS` and `Sass` is supported by default.
+The `React Suite` component library is provided out-of-the-box, but it can easily be replaced, supplemented, or removed.
+Styling using `CSS`, `Sass`, and `PostCSS` is supported by default.

 Additionally, it provides support for the following libs:
 - `jest` for unit testing.
 - `storybook` for creating and testing a component library.
 - `eslint` for linting JS and TS code, and `prettier` for code formatting.
 - `husky` and `lint-staged` for formatting and running tests on Git hooks.
+- `tailwind` for easy (themeable) styling.

 N.B.: An older version of this template provided support for `Less` but this was removed.